WilliwadelmaWisky/terminal/README.md

 # Terminal

-A Terminal for custom functionality
+A Terminal for custom functionality.
+No dependencies required.

+Work in Progress

+## Installation
+NOT READY TO BE USED

+## Features
+- ...